Ranitidine

-Common side effects include headaches and pain or burning if given by injection.
+Common side effects include headaches, and pain or burning sensation if given by injection.
 Serious side effects may include cancer, liver problems, a slow heart rate, pneumonia, and the potential of masking stomach cancer.
-It is also linked to an increased risk of Clostridium difficile colitis.
+It is also linked to an increased risk of Clostridioides difficile colitis.
 Ranitidine is an H2 histamine receptor antagonist that works by blocking histamine, thus decreasing the amount of acid released by cells of the stomach.

-Ranitidine was discovered in England in 1976, and came into commercial use in 1981.
+Ranitidine was discovered in England in 1976 and came into commercial use in 1981.
 It is on the World Health Organization's List of Essential Medicines.
-It is still available as a generic medication via the internet.
-It has been withdrawn at regulator request from most markets, including the United States; it has been discontinued globally, according to the NHS.
-By 2020, it was the 177th most commonly prescribed medication in the United States, with more than 3million prescriptions, vs nearly 19 million 2 years earlier.
+It has been withdrawn at regulator request from most markets, including the United States; according to the UK NHS, it was temporarily discontinued globally in 2021.
+It has since been re-approved in Australia, with a new formula, and is again available in pharmacies.